Nissan EM motor

 Nissan EM is a brand of electric motors by Nissan.
 The first EM motor, the EM61, debuted in 2010 as part of the first-generation Nissan Leaf.
 The EM series of motors have since been used in various hybrid and all-electric Nissan vehicles.

 EM61

 The EM61 made its debut in 2010.
 It was used only in the first generation Nissan Leaf (ZE0 2010-2012).
 The EM61 generates 280Nm of peak torque and has a max rpm of 10,390.

 EM57

-The EM57 is an improvement over the first generation.
-It was first released with the 'AZE0' Nissan Leaf refresh in 2013.
-This motor features a smaller footprint compared to the EM61, allowing for 11.7 kg of weight savings in the inverter/motor package.
+The EM57 was first released with the 'AZE0' Nissan Leaf refresh in 2013.
+This motor has a smaller footprint compared to the EM61, allowing for 11.7 kg of weight savings in the inverter/motor package.
 The motor also trades some peak torque for a more efficient power range.
 It peaks at 250Nm of torque and has a max rpm of 10,500.

 It is used in the following electric vehicles: